 “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart.”

-This pieces of advice is one of many words of wisdom left behind by Nelson Mandela, and you can just follow it to earn some good impression in the first meeting with the landlord.
+This pieces of advice is one of many words of wisdom left behind by Nelson Mandela, and you can just follow it to earn some good impression in the first meeting with the Vietnamese landlords.
 Simple words like “xin chào” or “cảm on” do not only break the ice but also give you chance of receiving better rental terms compared to other tenants.
 Let Hoozing show you some Vietnamese slang words to quickly adapt.

 2) Negotiate only when you really want to rent the house